 Upon successful completion of this course, the student will be able to:

-Develop aids to intercultural competence, such as positive perceptual filters, cultural relativism, diction, observation, and empathy – along with KMS (knowledge, mindfulness, and skills).
+Develop aids to intercultural competence, such as, cultural relativism, observation, and empathy along with KMS (knowledge, mindfulness, and skills).

-Recognize perceptual barriers to intercultural competence (such as ethnocentrism, stereotyping, prejudice, racism, and discrimination), while also being able to demonstrate attitudes which foster intercultural competence.
+Recognize perceptual barriers to intercultural competence (such as ethnocentrism, stereotyping, prejudice, racism, and discrimination).

 Recognize and articulate the distinctions between global communication styles.